smontoya86/christian-cleanup/docs/DOCKER_ENVIRONMENT_FIXES.md

 ### Monitoring
 - All containers now have proper health checks for monitoring
-- Health status visible in `docker-compose ps`
+- Health status visible in `docker compose ps`
 - Ready for integration with monitoring tools (Prometheus, etc.)

 ### Scaling